 The cystoscope is removed, leaving the guide wire in place.
 A longer, thinner telescope (ureteroscope) with a small camera is then inserted over or next to the guide wire to see the inside of the ureter or kidney.

 A nylon or steel brush is placed through the ureteroscope.
-The suspicious area is rubbed with the brush.
+The area to be biopsied is rubbed with the brush.
 Biopsy forceps may be used instead to collect a tissue sample.

 The brush or biopsy forceps is removed.
 The tissue is taken from the instrument and sent to a pathology laboratory for analysis.
 The instrument and guide wire are removed from the body.
-Sometimes a small tube or stent is temporarily left in the ureter to prevent a kidney blockage caused by swelling from the procedure.
+A small tube or stent may be left in the ureter to prevent a kidney blockage caused by swelling from the procedure.
+It is removed later.

-You will probably need to fast for about 6 hours.
+You may not be able to eat or drink anything for about 6 hours before the test.
 Your health care provider will tell you how you need to prepare.

-After the test is over, you may have some mild cramping or discomfort.
-Some burning may occur the first few times you empty your bladder.
-You may also see some blood in your urine for a few days after the procedure.
+You may have some mild cramping or discomfort after the test is over.
+You may have a burning feeling the first few times you empty your bladder.
+You may also urinate more often or have some blood in your urine for a few days after the procedure.

 The tissue appears normal.

-Tell your health care provider if you have an allergy to seafood -- it may cause an allergic reaction if the contrast dye used during this test is given through a vein (intravenous line).
+Tell your health care provider if you have an allergy to seafood.
+This could cause you to have an allergic reaction to the contrast dye used during this test.

 This test should not be performed in people with a urinary tract infection or a blockage at or below the biopsy site.